How to Write a Haiku Poem

 Haiku is a traditional form of Japanese poetry that has become popular worldwide.
+If you are exploring how to write a haiku for beginners, this is the perfect place to start.
 At its core, a haiku is a short poem that captures a moment in nature and often includes a seasonal reference.

 Traditional Haiku Structure